aws-samples/amazon-mq-workshop/labs/lab-8.md

 Feel free to try other combinations, using **AMQP**, **MQTT** or **Stomp** as sender protocol.

-Stop any running sender or receiver by holding `CTRL + c` in each terminal.
+Stop any running sender or receiver by holding `CTRL + C` or or  `CONTROL + C` in each terminal window.

 # Completion